Simon-Brandt/ShellArgparser/README.md

 - parses your script's **positional** and **keyword (option) arguments**
 - allows **any number** of **short** and **long option names** for the same option (as aliases)
-- gives proper **error** and **warning messages** for wrongly set arguments or unset mandatory options, according to a brief definition provided by your script
+- gives proper **error** and **warning messages** for wrongly set arguments or unset mandatory options, according to a concise definition provided by your script
 - assigns the positional and keyword arguments' values to **corresponding variables** in your script's scope
 - can use parts of an arguments definition **shared across multiple scripts**
 - creates and prints a verbose and customizable **help** or a brief **usage message**, as well as a short **version message**
-- can give **localized** help and usage messages in any language you define
+- can give **localized** help, usage, error, and warning messages in any language you define
-- can be widely **configured** to your needs by a set of environment variables and companion files to your script
+- can be widely **configured** to your needs by a large set of environment variables and optional companion files to your script

 ## Installation

 > [!WARNING]
 > The argparser requires Bash 4.0 or higher (try `bash --version`).
 It is extensively tested with Bash 5.2, precisely, with `GNU bash, Version 5.2.21(1)-release (x86_64-pc-linux-gnu)`.
 With `BASH_COMPAT` set to `40` or higher, the [tests](tests) still succeed, but if you encounter errors for versions earlier than 5.2, please file an issue, such that the minimum requirement can be adjusted.
-Shells other than Bash aren't supported, and the argparser aborts with an error message.
+For the execution (not invokation) of the argparser, shells other than Bash aren't supported, and the argparser aborts with an error message.

 No actual installation is necessary, as the argparser is just a Bash script that can be located in an arbitrary directory of your choice, like `/usr/local/bin`.
 Thus, the "installation" is as simple as cloning the repository in this very directory: